Installation

 There are many ways to get the official firmware.
 If your device supports fastboot boot

-If your device does not support fastboot boot
+If your device doesn't support fastboot boot

-, so on devices with Android 13, it needs to patch the init_boot
+.
+Therefore, on devices with Android 13, it needs to patch the init_boot

 partition instead of the boot